markcheret/footnotes/readme.txt

 No, this Plugin has been written from scratch.
 Of course some inspirations on how to do or how to not do things were taken from other plugins.

 == Installation ==
-- Download the latest version from WordPress.org
-- in the bottom right there is a `Download ZIP` button
 - Visit your WordPress Admin area
 - Navigate to `Plugins\Add`
-- Select the Tab `Upload`
+- Install the latest version from WordPress.org
-- Upload the previously downloaded .zip file and hit `Install`
 - Activate the Plugin

 == Screenshots ==